 If you’re making $100,000 and live in Des Moines, Iowa, then you’re living large.
 The last time I was there, I had a fantastic ribeye steak for $20 bucks and saw a 4 bedroom, 3 bathroom, 3,000 square feet houses go for $180,000.
 When the cost of an entire house is only 80% more than your annual income, you know you’ve got it made!

 If you make within +/- 50% of your city’s household income for your age, you are middle class.
 For example, the average household income in San Francisco is ~$80,000.
-A person making $54,000 – $120,000 can comfortably consider himself or herself middle class.
+Therefore, a person making $54,000 – $120,000 can comfortably consider himself or herself middle class.

-You can also consider yourself middle class if you are making + / – 50% of your city’s median house price.
-Using San Francisco again, the median house costs $1.1 million.
-Therefore, if you are renting or own a property worth about $750,000 – $1,600,000, you are also considered middle class.
+You can also consider yourself middle class if you are renting or own + / – 50% of your city’s median house price.
+Using San Francisco again, the median house costs $1.8 million.
+Therefore, if you are renting or own a property worth about $900,000 – $2,700,000, you are also considered middle class.

 The cost of living in Des Moines, Iowa is obviously much lower, and incomes and home prices will adjust accordingly.
 Income is only one part of wealth.
 I highly recommend people focus more on building net worth over income.